-Ecosystem Restoration Camps Foundation is a Dutch non-profit foundation with 1000 pledged members from over 75 countries around the world, and we continue to grow.
+Ecosystem Restoration Camps Foundation is a Dutch non-profit foundation with over 370 pledged members from over 30 countries around the world, and we continue to grow.
 In 2017, it is our objective to finance the building and maintenance of the first Ecosystem Restoration Camp in Spain.
 Once the first camp is established, we will help set up more restoration camps worldwide.

 We strategically chose The Netherlands as a base for the organization because the country is well known for its open-minded, corruption-free environment.
-These conditions have allowed us to operate as a charity with few legal and accounting obstacles.
+These conditions allow us to operate as a charity with few legal and accounting obstacles.
 The foundation structure enables us to work with an executive Board of Directors, a volunteer and financially responsible Supervisory Board and a strategical Advisory Council.

 The cooperation of members organises its work in circles that regularly meet in a General Assembly.

-The Advisory Board gives strategic advice and guidance to the Supervisory Board and the General Assembly.
+The Advisory Council gives strategic advice and guidance to the Supervisory Board and the General Assembly.
 John D. Liu is currently serving as director of the advisory board.

-- Appoint a Board of Directors and supervise the day-to-day affairs of the Foundation, providing advice to the Directors when necessary.
+- Appoint a Board of Directors and supervise the day-to-day affairs of the Foundation.

 - Supervise the budget, financial planning, and reporting process.

 - Approve annual plans, financial statements, reports, and budgets.